Telnet vs. SSH: How Is SSH Different From Telnet?

 When to Use SSH?

-Due to its highly secure nature, you should use SSH whenever you want to connect to a remote system over the Internet.
+Because it is highly secure, you should use SSH whenever you want to connect to a remote system over the Internet.

 SSH also offers more functionality than Telnet, such as secure file transfer and port forwarding.